haoozi/Rocket-chip-HPM/README.md

 ## Why I always get 0?

 Rocket chip does not enable HPM counters by default.
-To enable them, you need to set ``` RocketCoreParams.nPerfCounters ``` to the value you need.
+To enable them, you need to set ``` RocketCoreParams.nPerfCounters ``` at [here](https://github.com/chipsalliance/rocket-chip/blob/master/src/main/scala/rocket/RocketCore.scala) to the value you need.